tharso03/Tharso-Rossiter---Data-Analysis-Portfolio/README.md

 ## Power BI dashboards

-I created two dashoards as part of the assignments for completing the Microsoft Power BI Desktop for Business Intelligence.
+I created two dashboards as part of the Microsoft Power BI Desktop for Business Intelligence completion assignments.
+These dashboards are designed to monitor the sales performance of two fictitious store chains: Adventure Works and Maven Market.

 You can view them [here](https://github.com/tharso03/PowerBI).

+## Spam mail detection with R using Naive Bayes

+In this project, I extracted and cleaned email data and used Naive Bayes to detect spam emails in [this dataset](https://www.kaggle.com/datasets/veleon/ham-and-spam-dataset).

+You can view the code and comments on [this Kaggle notebook](https://www.kaggle.com/code/tharso03/spam-mail-detection-with-r-using-naive-bayes) or [this GitHub repo](https://github.com/tharso03/spam-detection-naive-bayes).

 # Certificates